U.S. Afghan pullout weighs heavy on vets

 Even after years of being trained and equipped by the U.S. government, Gen. Votel said Afghanistan’s military is no more than a “mixed bag.”

-“There are some parts of the Afghan military that will perform quite well,” he said, citing country’s special operations units.
+“There are some parts of the Afghan military that will perform quite well,” he said, citing the country’s special operations units.
 “But some of the units will dissipate very quickly.”

 Maybe the U.S. should have left Afghanistan once 9/11 architect Osama bin Laden was killed, Mr. Chenelly said.